 • If the buyer received discounts or bonuses;

-According to the provisions of PBU No. 9/99, in the same period, an enterprise can use different methods of determining revenue for different operations.
+According to the provisions of PBU No. 9/99, in the same period an enterprise can use different methods for determining revenue for different operations.
 If its amount cannot be accurately calculated, then its value is recognized as the amount of the corresponding expenses, which will be reimbursed to the organization in the future.

 How is the financial result formed?

-Accounting for financial results allows you to reflect changes in the organization's equity capital arising from financial and economic activities over a certain period of time.
-The relevant data is collected on account 99 “Profit and Loss”.
-Its debit reflects a loss, its credit shows a profit.
+Accounting for financial results allows you to reflect changes in the organization's equity capital arising as a result of financial and economic activities over a certain period of time.
+The relevant data is collected on account 99 “Profits and losses”.
+Its debit shows a loss, and its credit shows a profit.

-The only exception to this rule is extraordinary income and expenses that do not go through the intermediate stage and immediately “fall” into account 99.
-Similarly, tax sanctions receivable by this organization and the results of income tax recalculation are immediately reflected there.
-Corresponding account - 68.
+The only exception to this rule is extraordinary income and expenses, which do not go through the intermediate stage and immediately “fall” into account 99.
+Similarly, tax sanctions received by this organization and the results of the recalculation of income taxes are immediately reflected there.
+Corresponding account – 68.

-The algorithm of the accountant's actions in determining the financial results is as follows:
+The accountant's algorithm for determining financial results is as follows:

 • First, he calculates the amount of revenue.
-This can be done in two ways: with or without VAT.
-I must say that the first method is used much more often, it involves the formation of two entries: D 62 - K 90.3 (for the cost of goods) and D 90.3 - K 68 (to reflect VAT);
+This can be done in two ways: taking into account the amount of VAT or without taking into account.
+It must be said that the first method is used much more often; it involves the formation of two entries: D 62 - K 90.3 (for the cost of goods) and D 90.3 - K 68 (to reflect VAT);

-• On the basis of invoices writes off the cost of shipped products.
-This can be done, for example, by such postings: D 90.2 - K 20 or D 90.2 - K 26;
+• Based on invoices, writes off the cost of shipped products.
+This can be done, for example, with the following wiring: D 90.2 - K 20 or D 90.2 - K 26;

 At the end of the period, account 99 must be closed.
-Profit or loss received in the course of financial and economic activities is written off to account 84 "Retained earnings".
+Profit or loss received in the process of financial and economic activities is written off to account 84 “Retained earnings”.

-If by the end of a quarter or year a company has suffered losses, this means that it is spending its resources uneconomically, and the management decisions made by its management are incorrect.
-It is necessary to look for a way out of the current situation: change the managerial staff, reduce production, transform business processes, etc.
+If by the end of the quarter or year the company has suffered losses, this means that it is spending its resources uneconomically, and the management decisions made by its management are incorrect.
+We need to look for a way out of this situation: change the management team, reduce production, transform business processes, etc.

-To analyze the financial results of the organization's activities, there is a "Profit and Loss Statement".
-This is a mandatory form of financial statements, which is called Form No. 2 and is submitted along with the balance sheet.
+To analyze the financial results of an organization, there is a “Profit and Loss Statement”.
+This is a mandatory form of accounting reporting, which is called Form No. 2 and is submitted along with the balance sheet.
 It reflects all the results of the company's work on an accrual basis since the beginning of the year.
 The form of the report is approved by law: it is compiled vertically using the gross method (by turnover).

 • Income and expenses from core activities - that is, receipts and payments for those activities that are enshrined in the statutory documents of a legal entity.
-These are revenues and expenses associated with the production and sale of products (or the provision of services);
+This is revenue and expenses associated with the production and sale of products (or provision of services);

-• Other income and expenses - receipts and payments not related to the main activity (operating, non-operating and extraordinary);
+• Other income and expenses - receipts and payments not related to core activities (operating, non-operating and emergency);

-• Profit before tax – sales profit adjusted for other income and expenses;
+• Profit before tax – profit from sales adjusted to the amount of other income and expenses;

-• The amount of net profit - that is, the funds remaining at the disposal of the organization after paying taxes, fees and other obligatory payments.
-This is the basis for increasing the size of equity capital, investing in the development of production and paying dividends.
+• The amount of net profit is the funds remaining at the disposal of the organization after paying taxes, fees and other obligatory payments.
+This is the basis for increasing the amount of equity capital, investing in production development and paying dividends.

-The information presented in Form 2 makes it possible to assess the change in the company's income and expenses, their dynamics in relation to previous periods, to understand how gross and net profit is formed and what factors influence them.
+The information presented in Form 2 allows you to assess changes in the company’s income and expenses, their dynamics in relation to previous periods, understand how gross and net profit is formed and what factors influence them.

-Based on the analysis of the form, conclusions can be drawn about:
+Based on the analysis of the form, we can draw conclusions about:

 • The value of profitability;

-• The amount of revenue and the cost indicator;
+• The amount of revenue and cost indicator;

-• The amount of different types of profit;
+• The magnitude of different types of profit;

 • Opportunities to change the current situation for the better.

-Ultimately, the report data, presented in the form of a table, allows interested users to conclude to what extent the organization's activities are effective and whether certain investments in its assets were appropriate.
+Ultimately, the report data, presented in table form, allows interested users to draw a conclusion about the extent to which the organization’s activities are effective and whether certain investments in its assets were appropriate.

-Accurate and correct accounting of financial results is necessary to ensure that all users receive undistorted information that allows them to make competent and balanced economic decisions.
+Accurate and correct accounting of financial results is necessary to ensure that all users receive undistorted information that allows them to make competent and informed economic decisions.
 Analysis can help them with this.

-Financial analysis is the process of studying the financial results and the state of the enterprise, the main purpose of which is to build forecasts for its further development and develop effective proposals to increase its market value.
+Financial analysis is the process of studying the financial results and condition of an enterprise, the main purpose of which is to build forecasts for its further development and develop effective proposals to increase its market value.

 The main stages of such an analysis are:

-There are many coefficients that, from one side or another, can describe the current state of affairs in the company.
-Of these, it is necessary to select several of the most significant, for example, solvency, profitability, financial stability, etc. Specific preferences depend on the industry specifics, the characteristics of the company.
+There are a large number of coefficients that, in one way or another, can describe the current state of affairs in the company.
+Of these, it is necessary to select several of the most significant ones, for example, solvency, profitability, financial stability, etc. Specific preferences depend on industry specifics and the characteristics of the company.

-It is necessary to calculate the values of the selected coefficients for a certain date (this will require the values of expenses, profits and revenues), as well as prepare a base for comparison, having learned the recommended or average industry indicators for a certain period.
+It is necessary to calculate the values of the selected coefficients for a certain date (for this you will need the values of expenses, profits and revenues), and also to prepare a basis for comparison by finding out the recommended or industry average indicators for a certain period.

 • Express analysis;

-This is a quick and visual assessment of the company's financial position.
-It involves three stages: preparatory, study of accounting data and making a “diagnosis”.
-In the process of work, the accountant (or analyst) studies the explanatory note to the balance sheet in order to understand the trends in the main indicators and the reasons for such changes.
-Based on the study, an analytical conclusion is made with varying degrees of detail.
+This is a quick and clear assessment of a company's financial position.
+It involves three stages: preparatory, studying accounting data and making a “diagnosis”.
+In the process of work, the accountant (or analyst) studies the explanatory note to the balance sheet in order to understand trends in changes in key indicators and the reasons for such changes.
+Based on the study, an analytical conclusion is drawn with varying degrees of detail.

 • Establishing diagnosis";

-Having studied the financial results and key ratios, the analyst must assess the economic condition of the company, point out its vulnerabilities and development prospects, and put forward proposals for directions for further development.
+Having studied the financial results and main ratios, the analyst must assess the economic condition of the company, point out its vulnerabilities and development prospects, and put forward proposals regarding directions for further development.

 • Development of financial solutions.

-Based on the diagnostics carried out and the problems identified, the responsible persons of the company should develop management solutions that allow them to deal with existing shortcomings, increase financial stability and profitability.
+Based on the diagnostics carried out and the problems identified, the company’s responsible persons must develop management solutions to combat existing shortcomings and increase financial stability and profitability.

-Competent reflection of the financial results of the company and their correct interpretation is the basis for effective management of the organization.
+Competent reflection of the company's financial results and their correct interpretation is the basis for effective management of the organization.
 Only correct and undistorted information can become the basis for making the right decisions that will lead the company to development and prosperity.

 0

-The financial result is an increase or decrease in the value of the organization's own capital, formed in the course of its entrepreneurial activities for the reporting period.
-In accounting, it is determined by the indicator of profit or loss.
+The financial result represents an increase or decrease in the value of the organization's equity capital formed in the process of its business activities during the reporting period.
+In accounting, it is determined by profit or loss.

-In accordance with the Regulations on Accounting and Accounting in the Russian Federation, “accounting profit (loss) is the final financial result (profit or loss) identified for the reporting period based on the accounting of all business operations of the organization and the assessment of balance sheet items.”
+In accordance with the Regulations on accounting and financial reporting in the Russian Federation, “accounting profit (loss) represents the final financial result (profit or loss) identified for the reporting period on the basis of accounting of all business transactions of the organization and the assessment of balance sheet items.”

 The main indicators of profit (loss) are:

-Gross profit, defined as the difference between the proceeds from the sale of goods, products (works, services) (minus VAT, excises and other obligatory payments) and the cost of goods sold, products (works, services);
+Gross profit, defined as the difference between the proceeds from the sale of goods, products (work, services) (minus VAT, excise taxes and other mandatory payments) and the cost of goods, products (work, services) sold;

-Profit (loss) from sales, defined as the difference between gross profit and management and selling expenses;
+Profit (loss) from sales, defined as the difference between gross profit and administrative and selling expenses;

-Profit (loss) before tax, defined as the sum of profit (loss) from sales and other income, reduced by the amount of other expenses;
+Profit (loss) before tax, defined as the amount of profit (loss) from sales and other income reduced by the amount of other expenses;

-Net profit (loss) of the reporting period, defined as the difference between profit (loss) before taxation and tax and other obligatory payments from profit.
+Net profit (loss) of the reporting period, defined as the difference between profit (loss) before tax and tax and other mandatory payments from profit.

 All these indicators are contained in Form No. 2 “Profit and Loss Statement”.

-In the balance sheet, the financial result of the reporting period is not reflected as an independent indicator, but is an integral part of the retained earnings (uncovered loss) indicator calculated for the entire period of the organization's activity.
+In the balance sheet, the financial result of the reporting period is not reflected as an independent indicator, but is an integral part of the indicator retained earnings (uncovered loss), calculated for the entire period of the organization’s activities.

 To form the financial results of the organization's activities, accounts 90, 91, 99 are used.

-Account 90 "Sales" is designed to record income and expenses from ordinary activities.
+Account 90 “Sales” is intended to record income and expenses from ordinary activities.

 Account 91 “Other income and expenses” is used to record income and expenses from other operations.

-Account 99 "Profit and Loss" is used to summarize information on the formation of the final financial result of the organization's activities in the reporting year.
+Account 99 “Profits and losses” is used to summarize information on the formation of the final financial result of the organization’s activities in the reporting year.

 This result is made up of the following indicators:

-Financial result from ordinary activities in correspondence with an account of 90;
+Financial result from ordinary activities in correspondence with account 90;

 Financial result of other income and expenses in correspondence with account 91;

-Accrued conditional income tax (permanent tax assets and liabilities), as well as the amounts of tax sanctions due in correspondence with accounts 68 “Calculations on taxes and fees” and 69 “Calculations on social insurance and security”.
+Accrued conditional income tax (permanent tax assets and liabilities), as well as the amounts of tax penalties due in correspondence with accounts 68 “Calculations for taxes and fees” and 69 “Calculations for social insurance and security”.

-The debit of account 99 during the reporting year reflects losses (losses, expenses), the credit - profits (income) of the organization.
-Comparison of the debit and credit turnover of account 99 for the reporting period shows the final financial result of the reporting period.
+The debit of account 99 during the reporting year reflects losses (losses, expenses), and the credit reflects the profits (income) of the organization.
+A comparison of the debit and credit turnover of account 99 for the reporting period shows the final financial result of the reporting period.

-At the end of the reporting year, when compiling the annual financial statements, account 99 is closed.
-The final entry in December, the amount of net profit (loss) of the reporting year is written off from account 99 to account 84 "Retained earnings (uncovered loss)".
+At the end of the reporting year, when preparing annual financial statements, account 99 is closed.
+With the final entry in December, the amount of net profit (loss) of the reporting year is written off from account 99 to account 84 “Retained earnings (uncovered loss).”

-The construction of analytical accounting for account 99 should provide the formation of the data necessary for compiling a profit and loss statement.
+The construction of analytical accounting for account 99 should ensure the generation of data necessary for drawing up a profit and loss statement.

-Conditional income tax expense, permanent tax liability (from the credit of account 68 “Calculations on taxes and fees”) Tax sanctions for violation of the current legislation (from the credit of accounts 68 and 69 “Calculations for social insurance and security”)
+Conditional income tax expense, permanent tax liability (from the credit of account 68 “Calculations for taxes and fees”) Tax sanctions for violation of current legislation (from the credit of accounts 68 and 69 “Calculations for social insurance and security”)

 Balance - uncovered losses

-Conditional income from income tax, permanent tax asset (from the debit of account 68)
+Conditional income for income tax, permanent tax asset (from the debit of account 68)

 Balance - net profit

 Example 1.
-The organization for the period under review received a profit from the sale of products in the amount of 30,000 rubles; surplus materials were identified during the inventory -3500 rubles; payment for bank services amounted to 13,800 rubles; debit debt with expired limitation period in the amount of 1,300 rubles was written off.
+During the period under review, the organization received a profit from the sale of products in the amount of 30,000 rubles; surplus materials were identified during inventory - 3,500 rubles; payment for bank services amounted to 13,800 rubles; Deposit debt with an expired statute of limitations was written off in the amount of 1,300 rubles.

 The following accounting entries will be made.